sirupsen/vim-execrus/README.md

 # Execrus.vim

 Execrus is your universal "run this!"-mapping.
-Execrus is a framework for running external commands under different conditions.
-You control multiple "priority lanes" which can change their behavior depending on which file you're in, location within the file and file type.
-You control lanes by customizing Execrus.
+It's a framework for running external commands under different conditions.
+You control multiple "priority lanes" which can change their behavior depending on for instance which file you're in, location within the file and file type.
+Mappings are created to execute from a priority lane.
+Lanes are controled by customizing Execrus.

 For instance, if you're in a Ruby file and hit C-E, Execrus could run the current file with `ruby`.
 If the file has a test associated with it, it could